 So I did what every coach who wanted to re-energize her business would do.
 I said, “What the heck, I’ll do it!”

-Less than a year after that decision I pulled off my first six-figure launch and my bookkeeper just informed me that my profit — yes, profit! — has increased 83% YTD!
+Less than a year after that decision, I pulled off my first six-figure launch, and my bookkeeper informed me that my profit — yes, profit! — had increased 83% for the year!

 And guess what?
-I loved it; all of it.
-I’ll be doing it again in 6 months!
+I loved it, all of it.

-Here are my “wish-I’d-known-that” secrets no one ever mentioned before I did my 6-figure launch:
+Here are my “wish-I’d-known-that” secrets no one ever mentioned before I did my six-figure launch.

 - That it could be fun.
 Nobody mentioned this because most people don’t have fun during their launch.
-They’re only focused on sales and are stressed out.
+They’re only focused on making money fast and then stress themselves out.
 I made my focus about mastering areas of my business that I had backed away from previously.
 If I knew it could be this easy and fun, I’d have done a launch a decade ago.
 I could’ve bypassed my profit roller coaster, too.

 - It changes who you are as a business owner.
-I became more confident, smarter and bolder (I didn’t know that was possible!).
+I became more confident, smarter, and bolder.
 Heck, I’d do a launch just for this reason alone.
 Launching is a huge personal growth experience.

 - Block out lots of time during and after your launch for customer service for your potential and new customers.
-I don’t have sales people on my team, so it was me helping people evaluate if my ProfitQuest program was a good fit for them.
-I was juggling that huge demand, plus teaching classes, coaching and trying to hang at my mom’s lake house with the kids.
+I didn’t have salespeople on my team, so it was me helping people evaluate if my program was a good fit for them.
+I was juggling that huge demand, plus teaching classes, coaching, and trying to hang at my mom’s lake house with the kids.
 It was truly energizing and a bit nutty.

 - Be flexible.
-Even with the best made launch plans, you’ll want to change things during the launch, sometimes on a daily basis, based on results and feedback from people smarter than you.
-It’s not bad to change strategies in the middle of a launch — it’s smart.
+Even with the best-made launch plans, you’ll want to change things during the launch, sometimes on a daily basis, based on results and feedback.
+It’s not bad to change strategies in the middle of a launch; it’s smart.

 - Your team needs to be on call to help.
-You’ll have a surge of activity during that 1-3 week launch period.
-Marketing, tech issues, customer service, affiliate requests and all sorts of stuff you don’t normally deal with all at once will be happening in a big way.
+You’ll have a surge of activity during that one- to three-week launch period.
+Marketing, tech issues, customer service, affiliate requests, and all sorts of stuff you don’t normally deal with all at once will be happening in a big way.